thestippe/thestippe.github.io/index.md

 Here I will share some ideas about data visualization.

 </div>
-I started to plot data since many years, but only few months ago I really went into data visualization (or dataviz, if you prefer).
+I plot data since quite many years, but only few months ago I really went into data visualization (or dataviz, if you prefer).
 I attended some Coursera course of prof. Enrico Bertini, who also has a very interesting podcast named [Data Stories](https://datastori.es/) together with Moritz Stefaner (who is the author, among the other things,